dan-mba/netlify-blog/src/pages/index.md

     you by.
 With the explosion in programming languages & libraries recently, this blog will document my attempts to keep up.
 description: >-
-  The blog will primarily concentrate on programming with JavaScript and the many libraries & frameworks available to use.
+  The blog will primarily concentrate on programming in JavaScript and the many libraries & frameworks available to use with it.
 ---